jofiel-nguyen/DBSK-GAME/README.md

 ## Getting Started

-To play the game, simply [provide instructions on how to access or run the game].
+To play the game, simply play like Snake Game.

 ## Screenshots